globus-labs/flight/docs/index.md

-# Welcome to FLoX
+# Welcome to Flight

 ### Getting Started
-FLoX is a simple, highly customizable, and easy-to-deploy framework for launching Federated Learning processes across a decentralized network.
+Flight is a simple, highly customizable, and easy-to-deploy framework for launching Federated Learning processes across a decentralized network.
 It is designed to simulate FL workflows while also making it trivially easy to deploy them on real-world devices (e.g., Internet-of-Things and edge devices).
-Built on top of _Globus Compute_ (formerly known as _funcX_), FLoX is designed to run on anything that can be started as a Globus Compute Endpoint.
+Built on top of _Globus Compute_ (formerly known as _funcX_), Flight is designed to run on anything that can be started as a Globus Compute Endpoint.

-### What can FLoX do?
+### What can Flight do?

-FLoX is supports several state-of-the-art approaches for FL processes, including hierarchical and asynchronous FL.
+Flight supports several state-of-the-art approaches for FL processes, including hierarchical and asynchronous FL.

 |     |      2-tier      |   Hierarhchical   |
 | --: |:----------------:|:-----------------:|